2023 Pakistani protests: Background

 These protests are part of wider ongoing political unrest in Pakistan that triggered with the ouster of former Prime Minister Imran Khan from his office through a vote of No-Confidence Motion (NCM).
 As a result of successful NCM, Imran Khan became first Pakistani PM ever to be removed by the NCM.
 Leading up to these protests was the 2022 Toshakhana reference case, a Pakistani government inquiry registered against Imran Khan by the Election Commission of Pakistan.

 Khan was believed to have been evading mandatory hearings appearances.
 As a result, the District and Sessions court of capital Islamabad issued an arrest warrant for Khan and ordered the police to arrest him so as to present him for the next hearing.
-Khan, however, says the arrest is was aimed at removing him from the upcoming national election.
+Khan, however, says the arrest was aimed at removing him from the upcoming national election.